chonlaphoom/mvim/README.md

-Aim to have one place where i store all my configs so I can make myself at home every where i code.
+aim to have one place where i store all my configs so I can finally make myself at home.